 9. Guardians of the Galaxy (2014)

 Combine a star lord, a green hued alien, a vaguely human-shaped tree and a bounty hunting raccoon, and you get the primary characters of ‘Guardians of the Galaxy’.
 Based on the superhero team with the same name created by Marvel Comics, the film brought a fresh look at superheroes and showed how they can also be just as flawed and vulnerable as ordinary human beings.
 Filled with flippant scenes and catchy dialogues, the family-friendly film helped rejuvenate the Marvel Cinematic Universe and contributed to its continuing success.
 The film also spawned a sequel which was released in 2017.
-The film put lead actor Chris Pratt, who plays the role of Peter Quill/Star-Lord, on the road to stardom and helped him nab roles in the rebooted ‘Jurassic Park’ franchise.
-Perhaps MCU’s only movie that is closely synonymous with adventure.
+It put lead actor Chris Pratt, who plays the role of Peter Quill/Star-Lord, on the road to stardom and helped him nab roles in the rebooted ‘Jurassic Park’ franchise.
+It is perhaps MCU’s only movie that is closely synonymous with adventure.

 Read More: Best Vampire Movies of All Time